Portrait from the Kennabec Daily Journal, March 25, 1941.

-After leaving the University of Maine Oayma Colby began a three year stint as an orchardist with the W.S.
+After leaving the University of Maine Oayma Colby began a three-year stint as an orchardist with the W.S.
 Wyman farm in Winthrop, Maine.
 Colby married in Maine in November 1933 to Sylvia Morrissette (1910-1996).
-The couple were wed for nearly sixty years and their union would see the births of four children: Oayma Joshua Jr. (born 1934), Alden (birth-date unknown), Peter (1944-1973) and Maryann (1955-2015).
+The couple was wed for nearly sixty years and their union would see the births of four children: Oayma Joshua Jr. (born 1934), Alden (birth-date unknown), Peter (1944-1973) and Maryann (1955-2015).

 Colby's senior portrait from the University of Maine "Prism", 1929.

 Following the conclusion of his work at the W.S.
 Wyman farms Oayma Colby operated his own farm in Oxford County, and for several years engaged in orcharding and poultry raising.
 In 1936 he won election as one of Oxford County's representatives to the Maine state legislature and served during the 1937-39 session.
 Aside from his dates of service and the length of his term, nothing else could be located on Colby's time as a representative.

 At the conclusion of his legislative term Colby returned to farming, and for two years was employed at the Western Maine Sanatorium as its farm manager.
 His time there saw him oversee a vast farming complex, comprising